 Anthony Burgess died at the age of 76 in London on 22 November 1993.
 His last novel, Byrne, was published posthumously in 1995.
-A selection of his poems, Revolutionary Sonnets, edited by Kevin Jackson, was published by Carcanet in 2002.
+A selection of his poems, Revolutionary Sonnets, was edited by Kevin Jackson and published by Carcanet.

-Andrew Burgess Wilson died in London from natural causes in 2002.
+Andrew Burgess Wilson died in London from a cerebral haemorrhage in 2002.
 Liana Burgess died in Italy on 3 December 2007.